 We are increasingly dependent on digital technologies and services to conduct our business.
 We use these technologies for internal purposes, including data storage, processing and transmissions, as well as in our interactions with customers and suppliers.
 Examples of these digital technologies include ERP, shop floor control and other similar business applications, our global infrastructure and networks as well as external systems, analytics, automation, and cloud services.
 Digital technologies and services are subject to the risk of cyberattacks and, given the nature of such attacks, some incidents can remain undetected for a period of time despite our efforts to detect and respond to them in a timely manner.
-We routinely monitor our systems for cyber threats and have processes in place to detect and remediate vulnerabilities.
-Nevertheless, we have experienced occasional cyberattacks and attempted breaches over the past year, including phishing emails and other targeted attacks.
-We detected and remediated all of these incidents.
-No known leakage of financial, technical or customer data occurred and none of the incidents had a material adverse effect on our business, operations, reputation, or consolidated results of operations or consolidated financial condition.
+In particular, as discussed further below, our operations have been, and may in the future be, subject to ransomware or cyber-extortion attacks, which could significantly disrupt our operations.
+Generally, such attacks involve restricting access to computer systems or vital data.